servalproject/batphone/README.md

 Warnings
 --------

-Serval Mesh is **EXPERIMENTAL SOFTWARE**.
-It has not yet reached version 1.0, and is intended for demonstration purposes only.
-It may not work as advertised, it may lose or corrupt messages and files that it carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.
+Serval Mesh version 0.90 is **EXPERIMENTAL SOFTWARE**.
+It has not yet reached version 1.0, and is intended for pre-production, demonstration purposes only.
+It may not work as advertised, it may lose or alter messages and files that it carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

-Serval Mesh requires [root permission][] on your Android phone in order to put its WiFi into [AdHoc mode][].
+This version of Serval Mesh requires [root permission][] on your Android device in order to put its WiFi into [AdHoc mode][].
 It can function without root permission, but will be limited to using an existing WiFi home network or hot spot, and may not work altogether.

+Serval Mesh will interfere with the normal operation of your Android device.
+In particular, while activated, it will take control of your device's WiFi network and use it to contact other Serval Mesh devices in the vicinity.
+This will cut it off from any existing WiFi network.

-Serval Mesh telephony is a "best effort" service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE RELIED UPON for emergencies in place of carrier-grade communications systems.
+Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE RELIED UPON for emergencies in place of carrier-grade communications systems.
 The Serval Project cannot be held responsible for any performance or